redhat-plumbers-in-action/differential-shellcheck/README.md

 ### base

-`SHA` of commit which will be used as base when performing differential ShellCheck.
+`SHA` of commit which will be used as the base when performing differential ShellCheck.

 * default value: `github.event.pull_request.base.sha`
 * requirements: `optional`